Execution environment

 , and example

 .
-These variants have the following dependencies installed:
+They have the following dependencies pre-installed:

 -